 Parents/Carers Information

 As a parent/carer, you want the best for the young people in your care.
-Supporting your young person on their journey to college or university can be a minefield as there are several steps and important decisions leading up to the application process.
-This section of the website answers a range of FAQs about FOCUS West’s role in helping young people make decisions about applying to HNC, HND at college and Degree courses at university, to help them choose a post-school destination that is right for them.
+Supporting your young person on their journey to college or university can be complex as there are several steps and important decisions leading up to the application process.
+This section of the website answers a range of FAQs about FOCUS West’s role in helping young people make decisions about applying to HNC, HND at college and degree courses at university, to help them choose a post-school destination that is right for them.

 Why does my child qualify for support?
-FAQs

 Our aim is to make sure that any barriers young people face in making decisions about their future are offset with information, increased understanding about the opportunities afforded by college and university and increased confidence in applying for an HE course.
 We want to create an equal opportunity for young people to realise their potential to transition into higher education, no matter what course they would like to do.